JETBeam T6 Flashlight Review

 Retention

-There are one main means to carry this light, and it’s a very well executed adjustable lanyard.
+There is one main means to carry this light, and it’s a very well-executed adjustable lanyard.
 This lanyard connects at the head and tail – three points on the tail and 5 points on the head are options.
 The lanyard has a swivel bolt snap on both ends.

 That’s all for carrying this light.
 No pouch is included.